AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/courses.md

 1. To create an instance, click **Add New Instance** on the upper-right corner of the course information.
 A new instance of the course is displayed.
 1. Enter the properties of the instance:

-   a.
-In the **Instance Name** field, enter the name of the instance you want to associate with the course.
+   * In the **Instance Name** field, enter the name of the instance you want to associate with the course.
 Ensure that you use a unique name for the instance.

-   b.
-Specify the completion deadline for the instance.
+   * Specify the completion deadline for the instance.
 Learners must achieve course completion status by this date.

-   c.
-Click **Show More Options** to display other deadline options.
+   * Click **Show More Options** to display other deadline options.

-   d.     **Enrollment Deadline:** This is the date by which a learner is expected to enroll into a learning object in case of self-enrollment.
+   * **Enrollment Deadline:** This is the date by which a learner is expected to enroll into a learning object in case of self-enrollment.

-   `e.`**Unenrollment deadline:** You can choose to restrict unenrollment by learner himself by having an unenrollment deadline.
+   * **Unenrollment deadline:** You can choose to restrict unenrollment by learner himself by having an unenrollment deadline.

    An Administrator can decide to have completion deadlines for a course or learning program based on requirements.
 However, it is recommended to have one for Classroom/Virtual classroom-based trainings.

    ![](assets/create-an-instance.png)

-# View properties of the instance {#viewpropertiesoftheinstance}
+## View properties of the instance {#viewpropertiesoftheinstance}

 ![](assets/properties-of-aninstance.png)